watch-connectivity/react-native-watch-connectivity.github.io/docs/api-events.md

 ## `message`

-Message events are received when the watch sends an interactive message.
-The callback includes a function that can be used to reply to the message
+Received when the watch sends an interactive message.
+The callback includes a function that can be used to reply to the message.

 ### Usage